 Acupuncture has been used effectively offering great results in the treatment of morning sickness, providing a real alternative to just putting up with feeling sick all the time.

 Treatment with Chinese medicine recognizes nausea and vomiting to be caused by one of a number of imbalances.
 Some may sound familiar to you such as Stomach Qi deficiency, or Stomach cold, Spleen Qi deficiency, accumulation of phlegm or Liver Qi stagnation invading the Stomach.
-These differential diagnosis, assist your acupuncturist in devising a treatment plan specific to your particular imbalance.
+These differential diagnoses, assist your acupuncturist in devising a treatment plan specific to your particular imbalance.

 Once you have received acupuncture and are on the road to recovery, we have some very helpful self-care suggestions that will help keep those nauseating episodes at bay.